 Adding to the confusion, most older vineyards labeled Petite Sirah are actually field blends.
 At the time it was standard practice to interplant several different varietals in the same vineyard to increase the complexity of the wine.
 This resulted in vineyard blocks which in addition to Durif, also contained Peloursin, Syrah, Alicante Bouschet, Carignan, Grenache, Mourvedre or Zinfandel.
 While some of these are distinct and recognizable varietals, others have confusingly similar characteristics.
 It took some painstaking detective work, and some DNA fingerprinting by researchers, led by Dr. Carole Meredith at UC Davis, to unravel the mystery.
 In addition to establishing Durif as the primary varietal in 90% of the vineyards labeled Petite Sirah, The UC Davis scientists also established Syrah and Peloursin as the two parent vines.

 Growers liked Petite for its fragrance, deep color, and high yield.
 It soon became a vineyard favorite and was historically used as a blending grape to add body to inferior wines.
 By the beginning of the 20th century, Petite Sirah was one of the three most widely planted grape varietals in California, along with Zinfandel and Mourvedre.
 The advent of national Prohibition increased its esteem even more.
 The 18th Amendment to the Constitution prohibited the manufacture, sale, or transportation of intoxicating liquors.
 However, the Volstead Act which was the law enacted to carry out Prohibition, allowed for 200 gallons of homemade wine.
 The grapes of choice quickly became Alicante Bouschet and Petite Sirah because their tough skins made them less susceptible to damage and rot on the long train journey back East.
 Additionally, their naturally dark pigmentation allowed for a second batch of wine to be made by merely adding water and additional sugar to the already pressed grape skins.
 After Repeal in 1933, Petite Sirah and Alicante Bouschet together accounted for more than two-thirds of all vineyard plantings in Napa Valley.
 Most plantings of Petite Sirah were made before the 1960s, when vintners were mainly concerned with producing copious amounts of flavorful blends of generic "Burgundy."
 Wines that showed sensory characteristics of specific varietal identity were of little consequence.
 In 1961, Concannon Vineyards of Livermore Valley produced California's first varietally labeled Petite Sirah.
 Other wineries soon followed and Petite Sirah enjoyed modest success as a varietal wine, attaining almost cult status.
 As recently as 1970, Petite Sirah was the dominant grape variety in the Napa Valley and over 13,000 acres were planted statewide.
 However, after the Judgment of Paris in 1976 (the movie “Bottle Shock”) and the onset of “Cabernet Fever”, Petite Sirah’s acreage began dwindling.
 By the early 1990s there was less than 1,600 acres statewide.
-The new millennium has seen a resurgence of interest in Petite Sirah, and plantings have increased to over 5000 acres with 190 wineries marketing the varietal.
+The new millennium has seen a resurgence of interest in Petite Sirah, and plantings have increased dramatically.
+The 2019 Grape Acreage Report listed over 12,000 acres with 190 wineries marketing the varietal.
 It is also an important blending grape, bringing deep color and intense tannins to the blending table.
-It is the variety most often chosen to blend into zinfandel for added complexity, structure, and to tone down the tendency of zins toward "jammy" fruit.
+It is the variety most often chosen to blend with Zinfandel; prized for the added complexity, structure, and to tone down the tendency of zins toward "jammy" fruit.

 The average age of Petite Sirah vines tends to be older than that of most other Californian varietals with the exception of Zinfandel.
 The leaves are large, with a bright green upper surface and paler green lower surface.
 The berries form tightly packed clusters that can be susceptible to rotting in rainy environments which is normally not the case in California.
 Petite Sirah is a vigorous vine and needs a great deal of suckering to keep it in check.
 The clusters of small berries result in a greater percentage of skin surface relative to the overall berry mass.
 This high skin-to-juice ratio can result in a very tannic wine if the winemaker does not carefully control skin contact during fermentation.